-«The optimal performance of groups of elevators is a complex mathematical problem because the characteristics of groups, their transport capacities and time-dependent service qualities and the traffic density patterns generated by populations served, are interdependent with each other.
-This problem of long standing has been resolved.
+«The optimal performance of groups of elevators is a complex mathematical problem because the configurations of groups and the traffic density patterns, generated by building populations, define group transport capacities and time-dependent service qualities.
+This puzzle of long standing has been resolved.
 The solution is remarkably simple.»

 Groups with intelligent destination controls feature optimal configurations i.e. optimal numbers of relatively small cars, to meet the requirements of a specific building or zone and its population.
 Intelligent groups enable optimal group performance for all traffic conditions with contractually guaranteed transport capacities and time-dependent service qualities.

 Intelligent groups control numbers of permitted stops i.e. the dimension time, to assure optimal performance.
 The mathematical models of workbooks RSimxx facilitate group performance calculations (“stress tests”) for any combination of up and down traffic densities.
 These calculations prove and demonstrate that the dimension time is decisive for group performance and group characteristics.
 The basis of the mathematical model are the door-to-door flight times (DDFT’s) of cars for any travel distance and contract speed.
 DDFT’s define the “muscle” power of elevators; they represent the contribution of elevator technology to group performance.